chndr-prksh/US-Stock-Scanner/README.md

 ⸻

-If this project helps you, consider giving it a ⭐ on GitHub!
+If this project helps you, consider giving it a ⭐ on GitHub